 Black Gunpowder Tea

-Finally, we have our Black Gunpowder Tea, arguably the ‘most’ unique of them all for obvious reasons!
-It is a notably rare and unusual Tea originating from the Fujian province of China, one sometimes given the nickname “Black Pearls”.
+Finally, we have our Black Gunpowder Tea.
+This is arguably the ‘most’ unique of them all, for obvious reasons!
+It is also a notably rare and unusual Tea originating from the Fujian province of China, one sometimes given the nickname, “Black Pearls”.

 Unlike many modern Gunpowders, this Black Tea has the honour of being handcrafted to perfection.
-The word “perfect” also applies to its divine full-bodied taste with a magnificent fusion of smokey and flowery notes providing balance with every sip.
+The word “perfect” also applies to its divine full-bodied taste, with a magnificent fusion of smokey and flowery notes providing balance.